appbaseio/reactive-manual/docs/v1.0.0/getting-started/ReactiveBase.md

 - **app** `String`
     app name as it appears on the dashboard.
-- **credentials** `String`
+- **credentials** `String` [optional]
     app credentials as they appear on the dashboard.
 It should be a string of the format "username:password" and is used for authenticating the app.
+If you are not using an appbase.io app, credentials may not be necessary - although having an open-access Elasticsearch cluster is not recommended.
+- **url** `String` [optional]
+    URL where Elasticsearch cluster is hosted, only needed if your app uses a non appbase.io URL.
 - **type** `String` [optional]
     defines which types should the queries run on.
 Multiple types can be passed as comma separated.
 The default behavior is to search on all the app types.
 - **theme** `String` [optional]